evilmagics/awesome/essentials/readme.md

 - [Datadog](https://www.datadoghq.com/) - Modern monitoring & security.
 See inside any stack, any app, at any scale, anywhere.
 - [Dynatrace](https://www.dynatrace.com/) - Understand your business like never before.
 Transform complexity into your greatest asset with the leader in AI-powered observability.

+### 📝 Terminals
+- [iTerm2](https://iterm2.com/) - iTerm2 is a replacement for Terminal and the successor to iTerm.
+It works on Macs with macOS 10.10 or newer.
+- [Hyper](https://hyper.is/) - A terminal built on web technologies.
+- [WezTerm](https://wezfurlong.org/wezterm/) - A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust.
+- [Alacritty](https://alacritty.org/) - Alacritty is a modern terminal emulator that comes with sensible defaults, but allows for extensive configuration.
+- [Tabby](https://tabby.sh/) - A terminal for a more modern age.
+- [Aider](https://github.com/paul-gauthier/aider) - AI pair programming in your terminal.
+- [Wave](https://www.waveterm.dev/) - Wave is an open-source terminal with superpowers, integrating file previews, file editing, AI, web browsing, and workspace organization.
+- [Kitty](https://sw.kovidgoyal.net/kitty/) - The fast, feature-rich, GPU based terminal emulator.
+- [Termius](https://termius.com/) - Modern SSH Client.
+Built for Productivity and Collaboration.
+- [Warp](https://www.warp.dev/) - Warp is the fastest way to build with multiple AI agents—from writing code to shipping it.
+The best overall coding and terminal agent.
+-

 ### 🎨 UI Kits
 - [Pattern Craft](https://patterncraft.fun/) - Craft Beautiful Patterns Backgrounds.
 Professional-grade background patterns and gradients.
 Easily copy the code and seamlessly integrate it into your projects.
 Crafted with modern CSS and Tailwind.